-ACE students are high school juniors and seniors currently enrolled in college courses while they are attending regular high school.
-Throughout these two years, ACE students take classes on the EMCC campus in order to experience and acclimate to a college environment in a real-time setting.
-Classes meet during the regular summer sessions and on Saturdays during the fall and spring semesters.
+ACE students are high school juniors and seniors currently enrolled in college courses while attending regular high school.
+Throughout their junior and senior years, ACE students receive college scholarships so they can take classes at EMCC and experience the college environment.

 Besides attending classes, ACE students and their families participate in an orientation and a series of ongoing activities and events such as financial aid workshops designed to keep them informed and connected throughout the two years.
 It is important to recognize that ACE students enrolled at one of the Maricopa Community Colleges are considered college students with all the corresponding rights, responsibilities, privileges and benefits.

 The ACE program is looking for high school sophomores who have taken at least 6 high school credits at the time of the application submission and who meet one or more of the following criteria: